oroinc/documentation/user/storefront/checkout/checkout-promotions.rst

 This way you can apply as many coupons as the conditions of the active promotions allow.

-.. note:: To delete the coupon code, click |IcDelete| **Delete** next to the code.
+.. note:: To delete the coupon code, click |Trash-SVG| **Delete** next to the code.

 In addition, any discounts applied to the order will be displayed in the **Total** section of the **Order Summary**.

 .. image:: /user/img/storefront/orders/CouponCodeCheckout3.png

-.. include:: /include/include-images.rst
+.. include:: /include/include-svg.rst
    :start-after: begin